 Medications can be a big part of diabetes treatment but how do we know which medication to take?
-We can ask our doctor and hope that they have experience with the medication they are prescribing.
 We could scour the internet to find "honest" reviews of each medication but how do we get past all the marketing jargon to find real results?
 RateRx from HealthTap is trying to solve this problem.

 Why Take A Medication With Your Insulin?
 People with Type 1 and Type 2 diabetes who are already on insulin but are looking for better readings can often benefit from taking another medication with their insulin.
 Consider the benefits and drawbacks of these meds that can assist insulin before you try them.

 By pooling their brightest minds and best research, ten big drug companies hope to decipher diseases in ways each hasn't been able to do on its own.

 Under a five-year collaboration the ten companies together with the National Institute of Health (NIH) have agreed to share scientists, tissue and blood samples and data.
 The diseases that are under joint investigation are Type 2 diabetes, Alzheimer's, rheumatoid arthritis, and lupus.

 The drug, Invokana, just approved by the FDA will be sold by Johnson & Johnson.
 It treats patients with type 2 diabetes in a new way, by causing blood sugar to be excreted in the urine.
 Most of the existing type 2 drugs work by increasing the supply or affecting the use of insulin.